yochannah/Corrfunc/docs/source/python-interface.rst

 * A boolean flag specifying in an auto-correlation or cross-correlation is being performed.
 In case of cross-correlations, another set of 3 arrays **must** be passed as input.
-This second set of arrays typically represents randoms for ``Corrfunc.mocks``.
+This second set of arrays typically represents randoms for ``corrfunc.mocks``.

 * A file containing the bins for the clustering statistic (where relevant).
 Look at ``theory/tests/bins`` for an example of the contents of the file for spatial bins.
 See ``mocks/tests/angular_bins`` for an example containing angular bins for mocks routines.
-Passing a filename is the most general way of specifying bins in Corrfunc.
+Passing a filename is the most general way of specifying bins in corrfunc.
 However, you can also pass in a 1-D array for the bins.

   See :ref:`generate_bins` for details on how to specify the bins as a file as